talentdeficit/erlenv/README.md

 $ echo 'set PATH ~/.erlenv/bin $PATH' >> ~/.config/fish/config.fish
 ```

-run `~/.erlenv/bin/erlenv init` for shell-specific instructions on how to initialize erlenv to enable shims and autocompletion.
+3. Run `~/.erlenv/bin/erlenv init` for shell-specific instructions on how to initialize erlenv to enable shims and autocompletion.

-restart your shell so the path changes take effect. you can now begin using
+4. Restart your shell so the path changes take effect. you can now begin using erlenv.
-erlenv

 **For bash and zsh**